SOliv1/around-the-world/README.md

 My chosen colour theme for the website can be viewed here: [Adobe-colour-themes](https://color.adobe.com/mythemes?viewTheme)

-[Adobe Color CC ](https://color.adobe.com/create/color-wheel) I chose the above colour scheme complimentary.
+[Adobe Color CC ](https://color.adobe.com/create/color-wheel) I chose the above colour scheme triad.
 The following are the different colour themes from which to choose. there are multiple color schemes to select from:

 * Monochromatic,